prashantpawar/blockapps-js/README.md

  - `ethbase.Int`: The constructor for an abstraction of Ethereum's 32-byte words, which are implemented via the `big-integer` library.
-   The constructor accepts numbers or Ints, hex strings, or Buffers, but does not truncate to 32 bytes.
+   The constructor accepts numbers or Ints, 0x(hex) strings, decimal strings, or Buffers, but does not truncate to 32 bytes.
 Note that arithmetic must be performed with the `.plus` (etc.) methods rather than the arithmetic operators, which degrade big integers to 8-byte (floating-point) Javascript numbers.

  - `ethbase.Address`: The constructor for Ethereum "addresses"